muldis/Muldis-DBP-CSharp/README.md

 # NAME

 Muldis::DBP -
-Formal spec of an abstract database protocol for C#
+Formal spec of an abstract database protocol for C#/.Net

 # DESCRIPTION

-This distribution features the pure documentation file named Muldis::DBP (Formal spec of an abstract database protocol for C#) and its support structure.
+This distribution features the pure documentation file named Muldis::DBP (Formal spec of an abstract database protocol for C#/.Net) and its support structure.

 # AUTHOR